rdforte/ryanforte.tech/content/competitive-programming/leetcode136-single-number.md

 [Leetcode question 136](https://leetcode.com/problems/single-number/)

-This question is very similar to [268 missing number](../268-Missing_Number/readme.md)
+This question is very similar to [Leetcode question 268 missing number](/competitive-programming/leetcode268-missing-number)

 We can utilize the Bitwise **XOR** operator **^**